fromothers/www.maxhallinan.com/posts/_drafts/2018-05-26-changing-state-over-time-without-mutation.md

 That might sound complicated so let's look at a simple Observer.

-An Observable is an interface with a `subscribe` method.

 {% highlight javascript %}
 const createObservable = () => ({
   subscribe: (observer) => {